Eating Disorders Families Australia

 We welcome support in the form of membership and donations to help us achieve our goals.

-Thanks to all who attended and contributed to make the night a HUGE success!
+Thanks to all who attended on May 26th 2018 and contributed to make the night a HUGE success!
 We had over 630 people attending, we have raised over $60,000 and more importantly we recognised and celebrated the heroes who love and care for someone with an eating disorder.
 We had an amazing moment where anyone in the room who has been impacted by eating disorders stood to the song Hero and there was not a dry eye in the house (to see this moment visit our Facebook Page).
 This followed an amazing small documentary made by parent with lived experience, Gregg and Sarah Brown. on families impacted by eating disorders.
 To view this video go to https://youtu.be/anDnIvu4FjI.
 Kate Carnell AM also inspired with her personal story of having an eating disorder and as a parent of someone with an eating disorder.

 Apart from these two elements, the rest of the night was dedicated to good food, good fun with the amazing Fiona O’Loughlin and Adam Rozenbachs, and dancing to an awesome band!